10.8 Accuracy Reference

 Visualization and Client Delivery (3DGS)

 3D Gaussian Splat deliverables via LCC Studio are primarily visual.
-Clients viewing the model in a browser or the LixelWeb viewer are not measuring dimensions against a coordinate system.
+Clients viewing the model in a browser are not measuring dimensions against a coordinate system.
 Absolute georeferencing adds cost and complexity that typically does not improve the deliverable for visualization purposes.

 Industrial Facility or Large Indoor Site